DuggyL/printcentre-workflowmanager-resubmission/README.md

 <img src=images/log-in-error.png>

+-   ### Success and Error Flash message
+    -   Flash message will appear at the of the page in response to user activity.
+For example, if you input the wrong password, an error message will appear letting user know the reason for the error.
+(Green for success and red for error).

 <img src=images/defensive-wrong-input.png>

+-   ### Input Validation
+    -   Some of the forms have input restriction, i.e maximum and minimum characters length, integer only etc. The input field will turn red if the data input are not acceptable and green if the data input are ok.
+A small message will appear below active input form to let users know what type data it required.

 -   ### Unauthorised Page
     -   Unregister or logged out users cannot access to add tasks, profiles or customer page